 Important Change in CASAC/CASAC-T Certification Requirements for New and Current Students

-The New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) has changed the requirements for CASAC/CASAC-T certification as of September 1, 2013.
+The New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) has changed the requirements for the Credentialed Alcoholism and Substance Abuse Counselor (CASAC/CASAC-T) certification as of September 1, 2013.
 350 clock hours for the program will be still be required.
 However, in the past, candidates could take the 350 clock hours with more than one provider or school and could also choose to take electives within each of the four sections of the program.
-As of September 1, 2013 a candidate must take each of the four sections with one provider or school and there are no longer elective courses.
+If you are seeking your CASAC certification, you must now take the 350 educational hours with one provider or school, and there are no longer elective courses.

 Molloy Program Background